SeedsPeople are now becoming more and more concerned about the foods they eat.

 Depending on what you are planting there may also be special instructions like soak seeds for two hours in lukewarm water before sowing, or you may have to scrub the seed husk, so always read the label.
 Keep in mind not all plants grow at the same rate.
 Really hot peppers grow much slower that sweet ones and most peppers grow much more slowly than your tomatoes, so to keep plants from stretching, or on the other hand never fully developing over our short summers timing is also something you need to consider when you start your seeds.

-Here's greengate's handy seed starting chart for some commonly grown seeds:
+Here's a link to greengate's handy seed starting chart for some commonly grown seeds:

 One last tip before you begin to plant is taking notes.
 You'll think this a really unnecessary step until you want to plant outdoors, or begin again next winter!
 All those lovely tomatoes you planted?
 Which ones are which?
 Petunias?
 What colour was what?
 You get the idea.
 Carefully keep track of which plants are where especially if you plant more than one kind in a tray.
 This will be very helpful after you've moved them here and there and spun the trays around through the growing process.
 By the time its all said and done you'll be glad to know which tray has what plants and next year you'll know whether or not they can be started later, or sooner depending on the outcomes.
 Remember, your inner grandmother?
 She knows there's some trial and error.
 You may have some less than perfect results, but the diversity you can add to your garden is second to none.
 If your goal is to fill your table with organic vegetables starting from seed is the key.
 You'll know exactly where your food has come from.

 Starting seeds in the winter?